ciscoheat/sveltekit-spa/README.md

 npm run build
 ```

+Which will create a set of files in the `build` folder, which can be uploaded to your hosting service.

-You can preview the production build with `npm run preview`, or use `npm run serve` to test it with a `http-server`.
+You can preview the production build with `npm run preview`, or use `npm run serve` to test it locally with `http-server`.
 See `package.json` for how its configured.